-Please note: While you can get your care from an out-of-network provider within the plan's service area, the provider must participate in Medicare.
-We cannot pay a provider who has decided not to participate in Medicare and we will not pay for services received out-of-network except within the plan's service area.
+Please note: While you can get your care from an out-of-network provider in Puerto Rico, the provider must participate in Medicare.
+We cannot pay a provider who has decided not to participate in Medicare and we will not pay for services received out-of-network except in Puerto Rico.
 You will be responsible for the full cost of the services you receive.
 Check with your provider before receiving services to confirm they have not opted out of Medicare.